Death toll in northeast Nigeria attack rises to 85

 Lawan said some women were kidnapped by the assailants and 50 people were receiving treatment in hospital.
 Another local government official Ali Kaka confirmed the death toll.

-In another attack on Sunday in neighboring Adamawa state, suspected members of Boko Haram killed 22 people during an attack on a church service.
+In another attack on Sunday in neighbouring Adamawa state, suspected members of Boko Haram killed 22 people during an attack on a church service.